Nilhcem/nilhcem.github.io/_posts/2017-03-06-android-wear-watchface.md

 ![GIMP preview][pic3_gimp]{: .center-image }

-Once the shape is exported to a file with transparent background, displaying the bitmap on the watch screen is easy:
+Once the shape is exported to a file with transparent background, displaying the bitmap on the watch screen was easy:

 {% highlight java %}
 // First, you need a bitmap reference